Eigenvalue estimates for a class of elliptic differential operators in divergence form: Motivating the definition of the operator

 that is,

 Therefore, our assertion follows from Bochner-type formula \eqref{BFpQ}.

-Having proven the Bochner-type formula for $\mathscr{L}$, it is now most natural to study hypersurfaces with constant mean curvature $k$ by means of the properties of the operator $\mathscr{L}$ as well as to obtain some generalizations in the spirit of Lichnerowicz's and Obata's theorems.
-Using the same technique one can even hope to generalize the recent results obtained by Alencar, Neto and Zhou \cite{AGD}.
-Furthermore, we can also obtain some generalizations of the work of Uhlenbeck \cite{Uhlenbeck}, Berger \cite{berger} and Soulf and Ilias \cite{ahmad}.
+Having proven the Bochner-type formula for $\mathscr{L}$, we can study hypersurfaces with constant mean curvature $k$ by means of the properties of the operator $\mathscr{L}$ as well as to obtain some generalizations in the spirit of Lichnerowicz's and Obata's theorems.
+Using standard techniques we can even hope to generalize the recent results obtained by Alencar, Neto and Zhou \cite{AGD}.
+Furthermore, we can also obtain some generalizations of the work of Uhlenbeck \cite{Uhlenbeck}, Berger~\cite{berger} and El Soufi and Ilias~\cite{ahmad}.

 For orientable compact Riemannian manifolds, Cheng and Yau proved that the operator $\Box$ is self-adjoint if and only if $\dv T=0$.
-An alternative proof of this fact follows from equation \eqref{C7-c3}.
-Indeed, from this equation and the divergence theorem, we get
+Indeed, from the divergence theorem and equation~\eqref{C7-c3} we get